AsishKumar24/git2gether/api_list.md

- explore tinder API
+ -explore tinder API
- create a list all api you can think of in Dev Tinder gorup multiple router under respective routers
+ -create a list all api you can think of in Dev Tinder -gorup multiple router under respective routers